Maryland (MD) law guide

 Largest rental markets

 This guide is general information, not legal advice.
-Governing statute: Maryland Code, Real Property Article, Title 8 (Landlord and Tenant).
+Governing statute: Maryland Real Property Article, Title 8.
 Laws change; confirm the current statute or consult an attorney before acting.
-Last reviewed 2026-06-04.
+Last reviewed 2026-06-05.

 Maryland FAQ